 Hola!
 Mi nombre es Abril.
 Yo enseño español e ingles.
 He he estado enseñando los dos idiomas desde el año 2007, a todas edades uno-a-uno y en grupos.
 Mi estilo es analítico, intuitivo, y divertido.
 Yo colaboro con mis estudiantes para que yo pueda adaptar a sus intereses.
 A mi, me ENCANTA enseñar la gramática, con explicaciones sencillas.
 Yo uso observaciones y ejemplos de los medios de comunicación.
 También practicaremos en conversación.
 My filosofía es cometer errores y mantener positividad.
 Elígeme si quieres una maestra con el humor, quien está relajada, y da aliento.

-Utah State University - BA, Communications and Journalism
+Undergraduate Degree: Utah State University - Bachelor in Arts, Communications and Journalism

 What is your teaching philosophy?